 Potential Outcome: The best-case scenario is the program is approved.
 The worst-case scenario is the program is not approved.

-Schedule a meeting with the Senior Associate Dean (SAD) of BGE, the Chair of the Graduate Advisory Committee (GAC) and others as needed (e.g., BGE Council Members or Chairs of Department where faculty are involved).
+Schedule a meeting with the Interim Vice President for Biomedical Education and Research, the Interim Assistant Vice President of Master’s Program Administration & Development, and the Chair of the Graduate Advisory Committee (GAC) and others as needed (e.g., BGE Council Members or Chairs of Department where faculty are involved).
 This meeting is scheduled as needed.
 In this meeting, a one-page summary of the proposal should be given.
 Items to be discussed are: space, market for the new program, financial impact, viability of the program, type of program: online, in-person, joint, etc. (MOU is needed if it is a joint program that outlines the financial and administrative support from both schools/institutions.)
 After the meeting(s), the decision may be: A) do not proceed; B) further discussion at BGE Council; C) go directly to Step 2.

-If approved by SAD of BGE and Chair of GAC, then:
+If approved by VP, AVP, and Chair of GAC, then:

 - Draft a proposal using the GSAS template and forward to GAC subcommittee,

-- Set up a meeting with the Assistant Dean of Administration and Finance for BGE and the Senior Business Manager of BGE to draft the budget.
+- Set up a meeting with the Associate Dean of Administration and Finance for BGE and the Senior Business Manager of BGE to draft the budget.

-- The drafted budget will be sent to GUMC’s Senior Associate Vice President for Business Affairs and Administration for input and approval.
+- The drafted budget will be sent to GUMC’s Vice President, Finance, Operations, and Administration for input and approval.